 Before running the program:

-1. Close the safety door.

-2. Wear safety glasses.
+- 1. Close the safety door. - 2.
+Wear safety glasses. - 3.

-Safety 3.
 Review all other safety precautions in 1 Safety Guidelines, pg.
-1.
+1. - 4.
 Be prepared to press the Emergency Stop button on the machine, if anything goes wrong.

 Before running an NC program for the first time, you are advised to follow the tutorial presented in chapter 7 Tutorial: Milling a Sample Part, pg.
-74.
+77.

-Follow the procedure below to run the program:
+Follow this procedure to run the program: